 SD Card Reader ($13) as well

-If you don’t have a good lighting setup, you may want to purchase some lights as well:
+If you don’t have a good lighting setup, you may want to purchase some lights as well.
+This is often overkill, but for some environments it can help out a lot:

 Elgato Key Light – 2800 Lumens ($180)